 Call for Proposals: 2018 Gene Golub SIAM Summer School

-SIAM is calling for letters of intent for proposals for topics and organizers for the 2015 Gene Golub SIAM Summer School (G2S3).
-The proposed two-week school for approximately 45 graduate students is to be held in May-August 2015 (but not during, or immediately before or after the 8th International Congress on Industrial and Applied Mathematics (ICIAM 2015), unless it will be held near the location of AN16).
+SIAM is calling for letters of intent for proposals for topics and organizers for the 2016 Gene Golub SIAM Summer School (G2S3).
+The proposed two-week school for approximately 45 graduate students is to be held in May-August 2016 (but not during, or immediately before or after the SIAM Annual Meeting (AN16), unless it will be held near the location of AN16).
 Preference will be given to a computational linear algebra theme, but proposals in all areas of applied and computational mathematics will be considered.

 The courses in the G2S3 are expected to be at the research level, have some computational flavor, and cover topics not usually found in regular university courses.
 The G2S3 should have an overall theme of current interest, with lectures and exercises/project sessions on complementary topics for this area.

 SIAM strongly encourages participation of women and minorities as organizers, lecturers, and students in the G2S3.

 Information about the G2S3 program including the composition of the G2S3 Committee can be found at http://www.siam.org/about/com_golub.php.
 Information about earlier G2S3s can be found at http://www.siam.org/students/summer.php and in the archives.

 SIAM will contribute up to $109,200 towards the 2018 G2S3.
 Most of these funds should be used to support students' attendance of the school.